How to use sound effects and why they’re important

 How to find and download sound effects

-Epidemic Sound’s catalog has more than 90,000 of the best sound effects – whatever you’re looking for, you’ll find it.
+Epidemic Sound’s catalog has more than 200,000 unique sound effects and variations – whatever you’re looking for, you’ll find it.
 Sign up for one of our plans, find what you want, then download it.

 We’re always adding more categories and tags connected to each sound effect.
 This means you can be as specific as you like when searching for sound effects, and the results will still show a chunky page of matches for your search term.